Quick Search: go

 Who can submit information?

 In most cases, anyone can submit information to a Special Procedure for consideration in their communications.
+Organisations are not required to have ECOSOC status (or be registered with the UN).
+Even individuals can submit information to a Special Procedure.

 The Working Group on arbitrary detention and the Working Group on enforced or involuntary disappearances have slightly more formal requirements and accept information only from the individuals concerned, their families or representatives (including NGOs).
+Check on their respective webpage for the specific procedure.

 Where should information be sent?